v-cakoll/docs.pl-pl/docs/framework/ui-automation/enable-navigation-in-a-ui-automation-fragment-provider.md

 - UI Automation, enabling navigation in provider
 - navigation, enabling in UI Automation provider ms.assetid: 3cb6092a-58c9-4ca0-84a5-0e54d5d00a0d
-ms.openlocfilehash: 729d8c117599ca6d9aa011de6b3cf0e9a86cbea3
+ms.openlocfilehash: 264a24646f7a3c3b5b20e94fa0ed98a1341f8273
-ms.sourcegitcommit: 289e06e904b72f34ac717dbcc5074239b977e707
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: pl-PL
-ms.lasthandoff: 09/17/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "71043820"
+ms.locfileid: "74435765"
 ---
 # <a name="enable-navigation-in-a-ui-automation-fragment-provider"></a>Włączanie nawigacji w dostawcy fragmentu automatyzacji interfejsu użytkownika
 > [!NOTE]
-> Ta dokumentacja jest przeznaczona dla .NET Framework deweloperów, którzy chcą korzystać z zarządzanych [!INCLUDE[TLA2#tla_uiautomation](../../../includes/tla2sharptla-uiautomation-md.md)] klas zdefiniowanych <xref:System.Windows.Automation> w przestrzeni nazw.
-Aby uzyskać najnowsze informacje o [!INCLUDE[TLA2#tla_uiautomation](../../../includes/tla2sharptla-uiautomation-md.md)]programie, [Zobacz interfejs API usługi Windows Automation: Automatyzacja](https://go.microsoft.com/fwlink/?LinkID=156746)interfejsu użytkownika.
+> This documentation is intended for .NET Framework developers who want to use the managed [!INCLUDE[TLA2#tla_uiautomation](../../../includes/tla2sharptla-uiautomation-md.md)] classes defined in the <xref:System.Windows.Automation> namespace.
+For the latest information about [!INCLUDE[TLA2#tla_uiautomation](../../../includes/tla2sharptla-uiautomation-md.md)], see [Windows Automation API: UI Automation](/windows/win32/winauto/entry-uiauto-win32).

- Ten temat zawiera przykładowy kod, który pokazuje, jak włączyć nawigację w dostawcy automatyzacji interfejsu użytkownika dla elementu znajdującego się w fragmencie.
+ This topic contains example code that shows how to enable navigation in a UI Automation provider for an element that is within a fragment.

 ## <a name="example"></a>Przykład
- Poniższy przykładowy kod implementuje <xref:System.Windows.Automation.Provider.IRawElementProviderFragment.Navigate%2A> dla elementu listy znajdującego się na liście.
-Element nadrzędny jest elementem pola listy, a elementy równorzędne są innymi elementami w kolekcji list.
-Metoda zwraca `null` (`Nothing` w Visual Basic) dla wskazówek, które są nieprawidłowe; w tym przypadku, <xref:System.Windows.Automation.Provider.NavigateDirection.FirstChild> i <xref:System.Windows.Automation.Provider.NavigateDirection.LastChild>, ponieważ element nie ma elementów podrzędnych.
+ The following example code implements <xref:System.Windows.Automation.Provider.IRawElementProviderFragment.Navigate%2A> for a list item within a list.
+The parent element is the list box element, and the sibling elements are other items in the list collection.
+The method returns `null` (`Nothing` in Visual Basic) for directions that are not valid; in this case, <xref:System.Windows.Automation.Provider.NavigateDirection.FirstChild> and <xref:System.Windows.Automation.Provider.NavigateDirection.LastChild>, because the element has no children.

  [!code-csharp[UIAFragmentProvider_snip#103](../../../samples/snippets/csharp/VS_Snippets_Wpf/UIAFragmentProvider_snip/CSharp/ListItemFragment.cs#103)]
  [!code-vb[UIAFragmentProvider_snip#103](../../../samples/snippets/visualbasic/VS_Snippets_Wpf/UIAFragmentProvider_snip/VisualBasic/ListItemFragment.vb#103)]